aaronvbgu/ex5-deep-learning/README.md

 ------------------------

 Our goal is to build and train a model which will be able to predict the next word.

-Our Data is Shakespeare's Will play .csv file.
+The Data is Shakespeare's Will play .csv file.

 **Steps**
   1. Text tokenization using pythons nltk library
   2. Add our special tokens